Scientists use the term pharmacokinetics to describe how drugs move through the body over time.

 This movement is influenced by the physical and chemical properties of the drug as well as how the recipient’s body acknowledge the administered pharmaceutics.

 Pharmacokinetics is a system of processes that includes liberation, absorption, distribution, metabolism and excretion (collectively known as LADME).
-It is in these processes that the drugs travel, progress and interplay with the body’s physiology.
+It is in these processes that the drugs travel, progress, and interact with the body’s physiology.
 For the medicine to take effect, it must reach a certain concentration level in the bloodstream.
 LADME determines when the drug will appear in the bloodstream, the time it will take effect and how long will remain circulating.

 Initially, the drug is delivered to the human system through routes either Enteral - oral, sublingual and rectal - or Parenteral - intravenous, intra-arterial, intra-thecal, intramuscular and subcutaneous injections, topical (through eyes, skin, and intra-vaginal), and inhalation.